SAP-samples/kyma-runtime-samples/prerequisites/README.md

 |Tool|Description
 |-|-
-|[make](https://www.gnu.org/software/make/) | Tool which controls the generation of executables and other non-source files of a program from the program's source files.
+|[make](https://www.gnu.org/software/make/)<!-- markdown-link-check-disable-line --> | Tool which controls the generation of executables and other non-source files of a program from the program's source files.

 ### Microsoft Azure Account